What It Feels Like To Be A Plus-Sized Member Of The Cast Of Chicago

 Erin was determined to help me, though.
 She became my costume savior by making the pants into gauchos, which were waaaaaay more flattering.
 She gave me a (very sexy) lacy bralette, expanded the jacket, and then voila!
 The suit looked pretty good on me.
 I could do this, I thought.

 Then came the first dress rehearsal, and the entire cast was in their UNDERWEAR!
-I am not even kidding.
-Panties, bras, and fishnets; the armor of the Chicago ensemble.
+I am not even kidding—panties, bras, and fishnets; the armor of the Broadway Chicago ensemble.
 The cast oozed sensuality as they performed the controlled Fosse choreography.
-Then entered stage left, my self-doubt.
+Then, entering stage left my self-doubt.
 It was intimidating!
-Compared to these lythe bodies, I felt frumpy and fat in my suit.
+I felt frumpy and fat in my suit compared to these lythe bodies.

 Photo by Jeremy Daniels